oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

 ### isEmpty()

-Method returns true, if  filling element's data from an object or cache was **failed**.
+Method returns true, if  filling element's data from object or cache was **failed**.
 ```php
 $obItem = ElementItem::make(10);
 if($obItem->isEmpty()) {